Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: Introduction

 CE$\mathrm{\nu}$NS measurement is important for both particle physics and astrophysics.
 As a neutral current process, it provides a high precision probe of the SM electroweak sector.
 Deviations from theoretical predictions could indicate beyond SM physics, such as non-standard neutrino interactions (NSIs), light sterile neutrinos, or anomalous neutrino magnetic moments~\cite{Coloma:2017,PhysRevC.86.024612,Chattaraj:2025}.
 CE$\mathrm{\nu}$NS also governs energy transport in supernova core collapse dynamics~\cite{PhysRevC.95.025801}.

-The experimental breakthrough came in 2017 when COHERENT first observed CE$\mathrm{\nu}$NS using cesium iodide detectors and neutrinos from the Spallation Neutron Source (SNS)~\cite{doi:10.1126/science.aao0990}, followed by confirmations with liquid argon and germanium detectors~\cite{PhysRevLett.126.012002,PhysRevLett.134.231801}.
+The experimental breakthrough came in 2017 when COHERENT first observed CE$\mathrm{\nu}$NS using cesium iodide detector and neutrinos from the Spallation Neutron Source (SNS)~\cite{doi:10.1126/science.aao0990}, followed by confirmations with liquid argon and germanium detectors~\cite{PhysRevLett.126.012002, PhysRevLett.134.231801}.
 The SNS provides high flux, pulsed neutrinos with tens of MeV energies.
 In 2025, CONUS+ achieved the direct observation of reactor antineutrino CE$\mathrm{\nu}$NS using germanium detectors, where the $<$10~MeV spectrum produces smaller nuclear recoils, advancing low-threshold technology~\cite{Ackermann:2025}.
-Large liquid xenon (LXe) experiments (XENONnT, PandaX-4T) now search for CE$\mathrm{\nu}$NS from solar neutrinos, studying the neutrino fog background for Weakly Interacting Massive Particle (WIMP) searches~\cite{PhysRevLett.133.191002,PhysRevLett.133.191001}.
+Large liquid xenon (LXe) experiments (XENONnT, PandaX-4T, LZ) now search for CE$\mathrm{\nu}$NS from solar neutrinos, studying the neutrino fog background for Weakly Interacting Massive Particle (WIMP) searches~\cite{PhysRevLett.133.191002,PhysRevLett.133.191001,LZ:2025igz}.
+The RED-100 experiment demonstrated the feasibility of two-phase xenon time projection chamber technology for CEvNS searches at a reactor site and placed the limit for reactor neutrino CEvNS on xenon nuclei~\cite{PhysRevD.111.072012}.